GNS3/gns3-gui/README.rst

 Mac OS X
 --------

-DMG package is not available yet.

-You can manually install using the following steps (experimental):
+Please use our DMG package or you can manually install using the following steps (experimental):

 `First install homebrew <http://brew.sh/>`_.